tristaneason/grizzlytargets/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.29.2 - 26/03/2021 =
+* Updated an issue that prevented Regular Prices from Variable Products to be included in the feeds.

 = 1.29.1 - 20/03/2021 =
 * Fixed an issue that prevented Regular Prices from Variable Products to be included in the feeds.